Five ways to define design thinking, a popular approach to innovation

 An experimentation

 According to the Stanford d school, design thinking is “a methodology for creative problem solving” that involves heavy experimentation.
 You need to test your hypothesis and see your ideas in action in order to come to the right solution.
+By experimenting, you can gain crucial insights into how people interact with the product or service and use those insights to refine and rebuilt the design.
+Experimentation doesn’t have to be expensive or complicated – simple sketches or prototypes can be used to illustrate the use of the potential solution and get real feedback about its usefulness.
 Because of this, experimentation is a critical part of the design thinking process.

 A hands-on collaboration